Manosh07/synapse/ADF_Incremental_Upload/Lab_Instruction.md

 On the toolbar for the pipeline, click Add trigger, and click Trigger Now.

 ### Review the results
-In SQL Server Management Studio, run the following queries against the target SQL database to verify that the data was copied from source tables to destination tables:
+Create a SQL Script in Synpase under develop hub, run the following queries against the target SQL Pool to verify that the data was copied from source tables to destination tables:

 **Query**
 ```